tawi1/DotsTrafficCity/docs/source/pedestrianInit.rst

 * **Hybrid legacy** : :ref:`hybrid entity with animator component <pedestrianHybridLegacy>`.
 * **Pure GPU** : :ref:`pure entity with gpu animations <pedestrianGPU>`.
+* **Hybrid and GPU** : :ref:`New hybrid GPU <hybridAndGpu>` mode that allows you to mix hybrid animator models for near and GPU animation for far at the same time.

 .. _pedestrianEntityType: